-I bought the product while it was on sale for $14.99 each along with a roller and a bottle of asphalt cleaner.
+I bought the Armor Coat driveway asphalt sealing product while it was on sale for $14.99 each along with a roller and a bottle of asphalt cleaner.

 Upon reading the instructions and mixing up the product as requested I still found it was separated in the top two or three inches and went on like water for the first roll or two.

-The product did get better but I had to continue to stir and mix it every so often so it wouldn’t separate any more.
+Fortunately, thee product did get better but I had to continue stirring and mixing it every so often so it wouldn’t separate anymore.

-I had used the Rust-Oleum Epoxy shield sealer in earlier years and that product has a 5 year warranty, but does not cover the use of metal shovels.
+In the past, I had used the Rust-Oleum Epoxy shield sealer and that product has a 5-year warranty but does not cover the use of metal shovels.